Frenzie/nimbler/docs/docs.md

 Nimbler is a GTK-based window switcher.
 It can be activated with a hotkey, upon which it shows you a list of open windows ordered by workspace.
 You can switch quickly to the desired window using the shortcut displayed in front of the window.
 Workspaces can be activated using `F1` through `F12`.
 The list of windows also allows clicking and navigation with the arrow keys.

 The program was forked from [Fuzzy Window Switcher](https://github.com/XCMer/fuzzy-window-switcher), which attempts to solve the same problem from a slightly different perspective.
-Instead of offering a static list, it only displays programs that match what you type.
+Instead of offering a static list, Fuzzy Windows Switcher only displays programs that match what you type.

 ![Fuzzy Windows](images/fw.png)